-Answer: The referee disallows this request and indicates that the chair of B1 must be checked once they have entered the court to take part in the game.
+- a) The referee disallows this request and indicates that the chair of B1 must be checked once they have entered the court to take part in the game. - b) The referee disallows this request and indicates the chair of B1 must be checked when the substitution has been completed during game time.